mesepith/zahirs-blog/wp-content/plugins/copy-the-code/readme.txt

 1. Install the <code>Copy Anything to Clipboard</code> plugin either via the WordPress plugin directory, or by uploading the files to your server at <code>wp-content/plugins</code>.

 == Changelog ==

+= 3.8.2 =

+* Fixed: Elementor copy button not works due to missing dependency.

 = 3.8.1 =